 Try to assess closed operations to understand his strategy, for example: “Trader X is investing mainly in stocks, mainly Tesla, operating short-term, and looking for small but safe profits in each operation”.

 No trader is good in every market, like forex, stocks, indexes, cryptos, all at once.
-Look for someone specialized in a certain few markets or products.
+Look for someone specialized in a specific few markets or products.
 Of course, they can make some trades in other areas to diversify, but the bulk should be in the markets and products in which the trader is specialized.
-Also, look for traders with complementary specializations to further diversify your portfolio.
+Also, look for traders with complementary specializations to diversify your portfolio further.
 Ex: a trader specialized in forex, another one in stocks.

-Some social trading platforms, such as eToro’s, has a neat filter function that lets you search for traders to copy based on special parameters.
+Some social trading platforms, such as eToro’s, have a neat filter function that lets you search for traders to copy based on particular parameters.
 Here, you can easily find traders who specialize in different markets by searching according to “Allocation.”

 Getting to know the strategies and behaviour of your signal providers is crucial for risk management, especially when you are following several traders to try and spread out the risk.
 Be sure to compare their strategies alongside the history of trades.
 If two people you are following are employing the same strategy, your risks are not well spread.